-George Washington, the first President of the United States and the “Father of Our Country.”
+George Washington was the first President of the United States and the “Father of Our Country.”
 Representative Henry Lee III of Virginia said of Washington at the time of his death that he was, "first in war, first in peace, and first in the hearts of his countrymen."

 Washington was a great man, especially since he declined to hold on to power after the Revolutionary War, and he failed to hang on to the presidency setting the precedent of a two term limit that lasted until World War II.

-You may have heard the argument that Washington smoked marijuana.
-I believe that to be the case.
+Obviously, if Washington smoked marijuana, it didn't effect his ability to run a country.
 So let's explore Washington's life and writings in seeking to answer the question of whether it is more likely than not that George Washington smoked pot.

 Washington grew cannabis like every other farmer.
 Here is a painting of Mount Vernon after the hemp harvest.